huggingface/blog/bridgetower.md

 - Remove references to `GaudiConfig` and `gaudi_config`
 - Import `set_seed` directly from Transformers: `from transformers import set_seed`

+The results displayed in this benchmark were obtained with a Nvidia A100 80GB GCP instance with 8 GPUS.

 Note that `--distribution_strategy fast_ddp` and `--mediapipe_dataloader` are compatible with Gaudi2 only and will not work with A100.